Quiet Chickens – Is that an option?

 What is Normal Behavior Even for Quiet Chickens

 If you order from a mail order hatchery, I have found the staff and personnel to be very helpful and informative, too.
-Don’t hesitate to ask questions and get prepared before you bring home the chicks.
-Having the brooder and the accessories set up before hand will start all new chicken owners off on the right foot.
+Ask questions and prepare before you bring home the chicks.
+Have the brooder and the accessories set up before hand.
+This starts all new chicken owners off on the right foot.